-Dataplane optionally supports separate fonts for both regular and boldface text.
-The font file(s) should be stored in the following locations:
+Dataplane supports separate TrueType fonts for regular and boldface text.
+These font files should be placed in the following locations:

 For Japanese text, the IPAex Gothic font is known to work well.
-In particular, download the file labeled as "IPAexGothic(Sans Serif)(Ver.002.01)" with filename "ipaexg00201.zip", then extract the .TTF file and rename it to chart-regular.ttf according to the directions above.
+In particular, download the file labeled as "IPAexGothic(Sans Serif)(Ver.002.01)" with filename "ipaexg00201.zip", extract the .TTF file and then rename it to chart-regular.ttf as described above.

 Configuring Asian Fonts for PDF Exports

-To manually override the PDF output language, edit your $JIRA_HOME/bin/setenv.sh file and add the following to JVM_SUPPORT_RECOMMENDED_ARGS (or on Windows, customize the JVM parameters in the Jira Tomcat Service) based on the language you wish to support in your PDF output:
+To manually set the PDF export language and font choice, edit your <JIRA HOME DIRECTORY>/bin/setenv.sh file and add the following to JVM_SUPPORT_RECOMMENDED_ARGS (or on Windows, customize the JVM parameters in the Jira Tomcat Service) based on the desired language and font choice for report exports in PDF format:

-After making the above modification, you will need to restart your Jira server for the changes to take effect.
+After making the above modification, you must restart your Jira server for the changes to take effect.